owl73/westmarch-landol/rules/combat.md

 No one likes waiting for their turns.
 Lets speed this up.

+## Reactions

+When you meet someone, combat doesn't just start.
+The GM will roll a reaction roll for the other creature using the charisma bonus of the most visible character.

+*2d6 + Cha bns.*

+2d6+ | Result | Notes
+2 or less | Immediate Attack | Offended or disgusted.
+3-7 | Unfavourable | May attack if victory likely.
+8-11 | Favourable | Parley or bargaining.
+12 or more  | Very Favourable | May choose to cooperate.

+## Combat Begins

 ### Steps (subject to change based on player preference)

 0. Initiative
     1d6 : 1-3 enemies first (some player bonuses may apply)